We envision a resilient landscape of conserved grasslands across North America teeming with healthy populations of native grassland birds.

 Laurie LaFond founded Grassland Bird Trust in 2010 determined to restore state-endangered Short-eared owls and other threatened and at-risk grassland birds to their historic breeding grounds.

-She envisioned a day when children and adults of all ages and abilities could visit conserved grasslands across and beyond New York State to experience the wonders of the grassland for themselves…
+She envisioned a day when children and adults of all ages and abilities could visit conserved grasslands to experience the wonders of the grassland for themselves…

 “A flock of Short-eared owls flying low, over uncut fields lit by sunset’s glow…